waterswv/react-giphy/README.md

 ### Step 7: Search the ~~Omdb~~ Giphy API

 - With the API we're using, you don't need to register for an API key.
-Go ahead an look at the ~~[OMDB API documentation](http://omdbapi.com/)~~ [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
+Go ahead an look at the [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
-- We're going to be searching the ~~movie~~ giphy API based on ~~title~~ a word or phrase to return a collection of results.
+- We're going to be searching the giphy API based on a word or phrase to return a collection of results.
 - Load in jQuery, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the movie data to the Results component to be displayed.